stratum-mining/sv2-workshop/README.md

 ```

 #### Config
-The docker deployment is used with the following adjustments to the `docker/docker-compose.yml`:
+The Docker deployment is used with the following adjustments to the `docker/docker-compose.yml`:

 ```sh
 git diff docker/docker-compose.yml